 The symptom: Green dashboards, disengaged stakeholders.

-This is the most insidious gap because it develops slowly.
+This gap develops slowly.
+That's what makes it the most insidious.
 Efficiency pressures cause operations to drift from the original mission.
-The organization begins optimizing for activity rather than outcomes — measuring what's easy to count rather than what actually matters.
+The organisation begins optimising for activity rather than outcomes, measuring what is easy to count rather than what actually matters.
 Call centers track handle time instead of problem resolution.
 Hospitals track bed occupancy instead of patient outcomes.
 Government agencies count applications processed instead of citizens served.

 Everyone is busy.
 KPIs are met.
-And the organization has quietly stopped delivering on its reason for existing.
+And the organisation has quietly stopped delivering on its reason for existing.

-Related reading: Your Organization Doesn't Have a Strategy Problem.
+Related reading: Your Organisation Doesn't Have a Strategy Problem.
 It Has a Purpose Problem.

-The four gaps don't happen in a vacuum.
-They're often created — or widened — by patterns that look like strategic thinking but actually undermine execution.
+The four gaps don't emerge in a vacuum.
+They're created and widened by recognisable patterns that look like strategic thinking but undermine execution.

 The Do-It-All Trap.
 Refusing to make choices.
 Trying to serve every market, every customer segment, every opportunity.
-The result: an organization spread too thin to excel at anything.
-This trap directly widens the Purpose → Strategy gap.
+The result is an organisation spread too thin to excel at anything.
+This trap widens the Purpose → Strategy gap by producing lists of priorities in which every priority is equal.

 The Don Quixote Trap.
-Making bold strategic commitments without honestly assessing whether the organization can deliver them.
+Making bold strategic commitments without honestly assessing whether the organisation can deliver them.
 The vision is inspiring.
 The strategy deck is compelling.
-But nobody checked whether the organization has the people, processes, technology, or knowledge to execute within the stated timeframe.
+But nobody checked whether the people, processes, technology, and information exist to execute within the stated timeframe.
 This trap widens the Strategy → Capability gap.
+The diagnostic signal: the strategy was set before any capability assessment.
+The conversation to have is with whoever approved the commitment: it starts by naming the gap between what was promised and what exists.

-The Program-of-the-Month Trap.
-Launching new strategic initiatives before the previous ones take root.
-Each new priority displaces the last, creating organizational whiplash.
+The Programme-of-the-Month Trap.
+Launching new strategic initiatives before previous ones take root.
+Each new priority displaces the last, creating organisational whiplash.
 Nothing gets the sustained attention it needs.
-This trap widens the Capability → Operations gap.
+This trap widens the Capability → Operations gap by ensuring that no capability investment ever reaches the front line before the next one is announced.

 The Dreams-That-Never-Come-True Trap.
-Strategic aspirations that never translate into organizational capability.
+Strategic aspirations that never translate into organisational action.
 The choices are made.
 The direction is clear.
-But the strategy never reaches the teams who have to build something different.
-It lives in the boardroom and dies in the hallway.
-This trap widens the Strategy → Capability gap from the other direction — not ambition without assessment, but decisions without follow-through.
+But the decisions never reach the teams who have to build something different.
+The strategy lives in the boardroom and dies in the hallway.
+This trap widens the Strategy → Capability gap from a different direction: not ambition without assessment, but decisions without follow-through.
+The diagnostic signal: the capability teams can describe the strategy but weren't involved in designing how to execute it.
+The conversation to have is about who owns the handoff between strategic choice and capability planning, because right now nobody does.

 The Metrics Trap.
-Measuring what's easy rather than what matters.
-When the organization optimizes for the metrics it tracks, and those metrics don't reflect purpose, operations drift.
-This trap widens the Operations → Purpose gap.
+Measuring what is easy rather than what matters.
+When the organisation optimises for the metrics it tracks, and those metrics don't reflect purpose, operations drift.
+This trap widens the Operations → Purpose gap, often invisibly, until the gap is too wide to ignore.

 Related reading: The Most Important Word in Strategy Is "No"

-The standard response to a strategy-execution gap is to plan harder: more detail, more milestones, more accountability mechanisms.
-This makes the problem worse, because it reinforces the mindset that caused it.
+The standard response to a strategy-execution gap is to plan more thoroughly: more detail, more milestones, more accountability mechanisms.
+This reinforces the mindset that caused the problem.

 Traditional strategic planning follows a line: